Raymarching Distance Fields: Concepts and Implementation in Unity

 Multiple Materials

-You can extend your distance field function to return material data as well.
-Simply have your map() function return the relevant material information for each object - in the example below, we pull from a color ramp texture to pick which color each object is.
-We also need to modify the opU() function introduced above to support multiple materials.
+function return the relevant material information for each object - in the example below, we pull from a color ramp texture to pick which color each object is.
+We also need to modify the opU()

 The Color Ramp I am using.